ma-laforge/ArduinoCIR/README.md

 <a name="HWPinout"></a>
 ### Hardware/Pinout Selection

-The ir\_messaging library is very flexible.
-It allows the user to control which timers/pin drive the IR transmitter, and which are used by the IR receiver.
+The ir\_messaging library is relatively flexible.
+The IR receiver software can be configured to listen on any available pin.
+However, the **transmitter output pin** is controlled by whatever timer generates the **output carrier**:

+- ATmega328/328P
+  - Timer2: Pin 3.
+- ATmega1280/2560
+  - Timer1: Pin 11.
+  - Timer2: Pin 9.
+  - Timer3: Pin 5.
+  - Timer4: Pin 6.

-Please refer to the appropriate [datasheet](#ArduinoDatasheets) for more details regarding the capabilities of your particular Arduino platform.
+Please refer to the appropriate [datasheet](#Datasheets) for more details regarding the capabilities of your particular Arduino platform.

 ## Libraries (Dependencies)